priyalp2302/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate Researcher at The Luminosity Lab, ASU | Graduate Student, Computer Science
+role: IT Intern at Discount Tire | Graduate Researcher at The Luminosity Lab, ASU | Graduate Student, Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: